deeplay-io/nice-grpc/packages/nice-grpc-server-middleware-terminator/README.md

 When `server.shutdown()` is called, the server stops accepting new calls, but the returned promise only resolves once all inflight requests finish.
-If you have a long-running call like an infinite stream, the shutdown will block forever.
+If you have a long-running call like an infinite stream, the shutdown will block until the client cancels the call.
 With this middleware, service implementation methods can alter this behavior, so that on shutdown the call would be aborted and clients would receive status code `UNAVAILABLE`.

 ## Installation